 The city of Brasov is a good place to start before heading out onto the Buzau river to thunder down the narrow gorge that has been carved out from the sandstone.

-Who to go with: Outdoor Experience provide a number of rafting, kayaking and canoe starting at around £40, making it a relatively cheap adrenaline hit for white-water fans.
+Who to go with: Outdoor Experience provides a number of rafting, kayaking and canoe starting at around £40, making it relatively cheap adrenaline hit for white-water fans.

 Why go there?

 Yes, we intended to avoid the Euro, but even at the poor exchange rate, this westerly point in Europe remains a relative bargain.

 The cost of visiting Portugal remains ultra-competitive with the rest of western Europe.
 As well as stunning coastlines, and a healthy supply of quality port, adventure junkies can also get their fix here.

 From Oporto you can be in the Peneda-Geres National Park in little more than an hour ready to explore 110 square miles of northern Portuguese wonder.

 The Arado River not only runs through the park but provide a perfect location for canyoning.
 Waterfalls and sheer drops over the rock-face provide even seasoned canyoners with something new to try.